The New Thought Movement and the Law of Attraction

 Another question: how can the Law of Attraction support the wishes of all people?
 What if these wishes are contradictory?
 What about two parts in a war?
 What if another person wishes me dead, and I wish to live?

 Remember: the Law of Attraction always works, every time, with every person.
 Examples are given in the movie.
-A man is showing worrying about being late, and so he gets stuck in a traffic jam.
-Another man is shown locking up his bicycle, presumably because he is worried about it being stolen; he returns later to find it has been stolen.
+A man is shown, worrying about being late, and so he gets stuck in a traffic jam.
+Another man is shown, locking up his bicycle, presumably because he is worried about it being stolen; he returns later to find it has been stolen.

 A third example: what happens when two drivers approach traffic lights on different roads, and both of them “attract” green lights at the same time?

-And now, finally, to the most frightening thought: what if that psychopaths, massmurderes, dictators, terrorists, child abusers, etc., etc., got hold of the fact, that that there has arised a new philosophy – the Law of Attraction (which famous people, and millions of other people, worship as the true divine power) – that actually would justify their ideas of what they find positive (their wishes, feelings and needs)?
+And now, finally, the most frightening thought: what if the psychopaths, mass murderers, dictators, terrorists, child abusers, etc., etc., got hold of the fact that there has arisen a new philosophy – the Law of Attraction (which famous people and millions of other people worship as the true divine power) – that actually would justify their ideas of what they find positive (their wishes, feelings, and needs)?

-1) There doesn´t exist any objective standards for good and evil!
+1) There doesn´t exist any objective standard for good and evil!

-2) Moral values are what you subjective feel is good!
+2) Moral values are what you subjectively feel is good!